-A CAUTION Disconnect battery charger from AC source before disconnecting battery cables.
-Otherwise, disconnecting cables can result in voltage spikes damaging to DC control circuits of the set.
+ACAUTION Always disconnect a battery charger from its AC source before disconnecting the battery cables.
+Otherwise, disconnecting the cables can result in voltage spikes high enough to damage the DC control circuits of the set.

-AWARNING Accidental starting of the generator set can cause severe personal injury or death.
-Prevent accidental starting by disconnecting the negative (-) cable from the battery terminal.
+AWARNING Accidental starting of the generator set while working on it can cause severe personal injury or death.
+Prevent accidental starting by disconnecting the starting battery cables (negative [-] first).